Compare low-interest personal loans

 • Loan amount.
 Different lenders offer low-interest unsecured personal loans for amounts from £500 to £50,000.
 The maximum you can borrow depends on your creditworthiness, your existing financial situation and your ability to repay.

 • Loan fees.
-Some online loans come with origination fees — typically between 1% and 5% of your loan amount — which is factored into your APR.
+A few online loans come with arrangement fees — typically between 1% and 5% of your loan amount — which is factored into your APR.
 There are other fees to look out for that don’t get included in your rate, such as prepayment penalties, late fees or fees for having insufficient funds.
 You could also consider a no-fee personal loan if you have very good credit.

 • Loan term.
 Getting a loan term that matches your requirement may be easier than you think.
 You can normally find low-interest personal loans with terms from 2 to 7 years.